Add a SharePoint Server source

 Scope

-In the dropdown menu, select the option for the content type matching the URLs you specified.
+Select the option for the content type that you want to include in relation with the source URL you specified.
 By default, Web application is selected.

 Value Content to make searchable